Jiyaapatil35/FinancialFraudDetection/README.md

 # Financial Fraud Detection – Research Project

-This repository contains the implementation of a research project on **Financial Fraud Detection** using real-world transaction data.
-The project was conducted as part of an academic research initiative at **KLE Technological University**, and the resulting paper has been submitted to **CISCom2025-MDPI Journal Computer Science and Mathematics Forum**.
+This repository contains the implementation of a research project on **Financial Fraud Detection** using real-world transaction dataset.
+The project was conducted as part of an academic research initiative at **KLE Technological University**, and the resulting paper has been submitted to **CISCom2025-MDPI Journal Computer Science and Mathematics Forum; Paper accepted among top 20% of submissions.**.

 ## Project Overview